manujism/Risk-Modelling/README.md

 For example, a 1-day 95% VaR of $1 million means there is a 95% chance the portfolio will not lose more than $1 million in one day.

-Cvar: CVaR measures the expected loss, given that the loss has exceeded the VaR threshold.
+CVaR measures the expected loss, given that the loss has exceeded the VaR threshold.

 It provides insight into the "tail risk"—the average of the worst losses beyond the VaR cutoff.